 The study was conducted during Kharif season of 2021 and 2022 at the Agricultural Research Farm, Institute of Agricultural Sciences, Banaras Hindu University, Varanasi.
 The experimental sites remained consistent throughout the study period.
 The soil of the experimental field was characterized as sandy clay loam in texture, well-drained, and moderately fertile, with low levels of available nitrogen and phosphorus, and medium levels of available potassium.
 The field experiments were arranged in a completely randomized block design with four replications and six different crop establishment methods.
 The crop establishment methods were as follows: CE1: Conventional till puddled transplanted rice - Conventional till wheat [CTPTR-CTW (no residue retention/incorporation)], CE2: Conventional till puddled transplanted rice - Conventional till wheat - Conventional till mung bean [CTPTR - CTW - CTMB (full MB residue incorporation)], CE3: Conventional till direct seeded rice -Zero till wheat [CT DSR - ZT W (anchored residue retention of R)], CE4: Conventional till direct seeded rice - Zero till wheat - Zero till mung bean [CT DSR - ZTW - ZTMB (anchored residue retention of R and full MB residue incorporation)], CE5: Zero till direct seeded rice – Zero till wheat [ZT DSR - ZT W (anchored residue retention of R and W)], and CE6: Zero till direct seeded rice – Zero till wheat - Zero till mung bean [ZTDSR - ZTW - ZTMB (anchored residue of R and W and full MB residue retention)].
 Field preparation was conducted as per the tillage requirements.
 The rice variety "Sarjoo 52" was sown/transplanted in all treatments, with a row spacing of 20 cm.
 In the transplanted rice treatments (CE1 and CE2), the field was tilled dry and wet, followed by puddling, and then 27-day-old seedlings were transplanted.
 For the conventional transplanted system, i.e. CE1 and CE2, the seeds were sown in nursery on the same day as the seeding for the DSR crop establishment systems (CE3, CE4, CE5, and CE6) for ensuring the same physiological age of the rice plants under different treatments.
 The crop was sown at a seed rate of 30 kg ha-1.
 In the CT DSR treatments (CE3 and CE4), the field was ploughed twice with a tractor-drawn cultivator, followed by planking.
-In the zero till DSR treatments (CE5 and CE6), sowing was done without soil disturbance, using a tractor-drawn zero-till seed cum fertilizer drill after the need based application of glyphosate (1 kg ha-1) for controling weeds.
+In the zero till DSR treatments (CE5 and CE6), sowing was done without soil disturbance, using a tractor-drawn zero-till seed cum fertilizer drill after the need-based application of glyphosate (1 kg ha-1) to control weeds.
 Pre-sowing irrigation was applied before sowing and subsequent irrigation was done as per crop demand.

 3. RESULTS: